Introduction

 Credits

 The installer picture is from Flick © Neil and Kathy Carey.
-The installer uses NSIS which a its own license.
+The installer uses NSIS which has its own license.
 The installer also uses NSISunz which was originally written by Saivert.

 Bugs, patches